orbitalchicken/Roadmap/New.md

 	Bluetooth panel icon was nicer when it was monochromatic.
 	Update shield became so small.
 	network applet: the list of available wlans contains my own wlan and another one of the same name with “auto” in front that has a black block where the connection strenght should appear.
+	nemo:
+		changing desktop font size segfaults nemo (seems to only happen after a reboot.
+After nemo is restarted, this can't be reproduced anymore.)
+		When moving the panel, or resizing the panel, the desktop icons sometimes disappear.
+(Solution is to start/restart Nemo.)
+		Touch screen clicks are not working in the icon and compact view section of Nemo, everywhere else seems fine.

 MATE Edition - last processed comment: #261
 -------------------------------------------